Motorcycle Insurance Minimum Requirements in West Virginia

-- Motorcycle―The state considers any two-wheeled, motor-driven cycle with an engine of more than 50 cc to be a motorcycle.
+- Motorcycle―The state considers any 2 or 3 wheeled, motor-driven cycle with an engine of more than 50 cc to be a motorcycle.
 If you have a motorcycle, you must register it and cover it with liability insurance.

 *The DMV suggests checking your cycle for a Federal Motor Vehicle Safety Standards (FMVSS) sticker.
 If your cycle has this sticker, chances are you need to register and insure it.

 If you plan to operate your motorcycle on state roads, you must register it and purchase motorcycle insurance for it.
 Your policy must include liability insurance that meets the following minimum requirements:

 - $50,000 for one accident, two injuries/deaths

 Purchasing the minimum insurance requirements puts you in the clear with the state, but keep in mind you may want―or need―additional types of coverage to make sure you’ve fully protected your cycle and met the requirements of any lienholder you may have.

 The amount of motorcycle insurance you have doesn’t affect your requirement to wear a helmet in this state.
 By law, if you’re riding a motorcycle, scooter, or moped you must wear a helmet.

 As a motorcycle owner, there are several instances when you’ll need to show proof of insurance:

 - When you register your motorcycle and renew your registration.

 - Whenever you’re involved in an accident or a law enforcement officer pulls you over.